developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/input/barcode/index.md

 <i>Access to Basic MultiBarcode params</i>

 Basic MultiBarcode params:
-* **Number of barcodes per scan -** Specifies the number of unique barcodes to be decoded with each scan session before sending the scanned data.
+* **Number of barcodes per scan-** Specifies the number of unique barcodes to be decoded with each scan session before sending the scanned data.
 This setting does not take effect if **Instant Reporting** is enabled.
 For example, if 5 is specified, the scanner does not send the data until 5 barcodes are scanned. _Default value: 5; value range: 2 to 100._
 * **Instant Reporting -** Enables/Disables instantaneous reporting of unique barcodes within a scanning session (duplicates are ignored).
 If enabled, it ignores the value of **Number of barcodes per scan** and immediately reports the scanned data.
 If disabled _(default)_, the decoded data is returned as a single entity after reaching the specified **Number of barcodes per scan**.
 * **Report Decoded Barcodes -** Enable/Disable reporting of decoded barcode data in a single scan session irrespective of the specified **Number of barcodes per scan**.
 Consider the following behavior when **Report Decoded Barcodes** is enabled:
 	* If **Continuous Read** is also enabled, it does not work.
 	* If **Instant Reporting** is also enabled, **Instant Reporting** takes higher priority.

 **MultiBarcode Notes**